 Breaking A Lease

 What happens if you simply have to stop trading as the business is running at a loss?
 Trading at a loss would in most normal circumstances be trading insolvent.
 You should stop trading so that you don’t increase your amount of debt and potentially disappoint some of your creditors as well.
 If you have to look at bankruptcy as an option, your lease term can be included in the amount of debt that is written off if you are breaking a lease.
 Do not omit it, as it can easily become a future problem.
-Your Landlord will have to carry this debt, he does not get reimbursed, nor does any other creditor subject to your bankruptcy.
+Your landlord will have to carry this debt, since neither the landlord or other creditors, subject to your bankruptcy, get reimbursed.

-Many people actually believe that the government is paying their debts when they go bankrupt, this is false and it is important to understand that you potentially increase the burden on other businesses and their families if you continue trading when you can not catch up on your debts.
-It is time to cease trading and take stock of the situation, minimizing any further financial damage to others.
+Many people actually believe that the government is paying their debts when they go bankrupt.
+This is false and it is important to understand that you potentially increase the burden on other businesses and their families if you continue trading when you can not catch up on your debts.
+It is time to cease trading and take stock of the situation, minimising any further financial damage to others.
 So yes, your lease obligations are covered under bankruptcy, however if you are not entering into bankruptcy you are liable for your full term lease obligations.

 If you can come to an arrangement with your landlord to cancel your obligation in lieu of finding a new tenant, ensure that the new tenant signs a new lease and not a sub-lease and request written confirmation that clears you of any further claim by the landlord.
 This will prevent any future monetary claims from you if the new tenant defaults on the lease.